Date: 15 May 2015. Marinizing the

 piece.
 That article goes into more detail.
 For your

-convenience, I've copied the following box from that article.
+convenience, I have copied the following box from that article.

 Design for Tractor Motor Used in a Boat